Online Phase: PBDW

 print('Reconstructing '+field)

-test_errors[field] = dict()
+test_errors[field] = list()

-comput_time[field] = dict()
+comput_time[field] = list()

-for kk, space in enumerate(fun_space_label):
+for kk, noise in enumerate(noise_value):

-out = pbdw_online[field]['s = {:.2f}'.format(s_jj)][space].synt_test_error(test_snaps[field_i],
+out = pbdw_online[field].synt_test_error(test_snaps[field_i],

 N=Nmax, M = Mmax,

-noise_value = noise_value)
+noise_value = noise)

 del out